 An apiarist studies bees- their behavior and lifestyle according to their jobs.
 An apiarist monitors bee trees or bee sites, with the main goal of honey production.
 They are also known as apiculturists, beekeepers, or apiarists.
 Hives produce honey, wax, pollen, and other products for sale to the public.
 They also provide pollination services to horticultural and seed crop growers.
-This service is used by bees, a great help in pollination, crop yields, vegetable crops, and seed growers.
+This service is used by bees, is a great help in pollination, crop yields, vegetable crops, and seed growers.

 Apiarist jobs

-Apiarists need to have a thorough knowledge of the annual cycle and habits of the bees, the type of plant, and the life cycle, and how the plants produce nectar according to their jobs.
+Apiarists need to have a thorough knowledge of the annual cycle and habits of the bees, the type of plant, the life cycle, and how the plants produce nectar according to their jobs.
 They need to be able to identify bee diseases and learn about the different methods of disease control and how to introduce queen bees to a colony.

 The apiarist jobs vary depending on the season.
 During the breeding season (spring) they are: Check the feeding, health, and feeding ability of the queen bees and check the dresses to prevent the flies.
 They breed replacement bees; Transfer the HTs to the tigers and collect these at the end of the flowering time.